Attention High-Power Flyers:

 Effective immediately, you must notify club leadership AT LEAST ONE WEEK IN ADVANCE OF THE LAUNCH if ANY of the following conditions apply to you:

 - If you plan to certify L1 or L2 with the NAR.
 We want to ensure that we have people authorized to witness and approve your certification flight.
 You must bring your own filled out certification forms as well as your current NAR membership card (or your receipt for paying dues online).
 Copies of the L1/L2 certification form can be found on the NAR website.
-If you are working on your L2 certification and you need to take the written test, you must contact club leadership to make sure test forms are available.
-However, it is much easier and expeditious to take the written test at one of our Tuesday night build sessions rather than at the field.
-You cannot attempt your L2 certification flight until you have passed the written exam; if you fail the written exam, you must wait 30 days before taking the written test again.
-We cannot witness or approve Tripoli Rocketry Association (TRA) or Canadian Association of Rocketry (CAR) certification attempts.
-However, if you already have a current TRA or CAR certification, we will recognize your certification and allow you to fly motors up to your certification level.
-We will ask for your current membership card for proof of your certification level.
+If you need to take the L2 written test, you must contact club leadership to make sure test forms are available.
+However, it is much easier to take the written test at one of our Tuesday night build sessions rather than at the field.
+You cannot attempt your L2 certification flight until you have passed the written exam.
+If you fail the written exam, you must wait 30 days before taking the written test again.
+We cannot witness or approve Tripoli Rocketry Association (TRA) or Canadian Association of Rocketry (CAR) certification attempts, but we will recognize your TRA/CAR certification and allow you to fly motors up to your level (subject to our waiver) with proof of your current membership card.

-- If you plan to fly a rocket weighing over 20 pounds at the pad.
+- If you plan to fly a rocket weighing over 20 pounds loaded.
 We want to make sure we bring the appropriate launch hardware.

 - If you plan to fly a rocket powered by a motor of K impulse or larger.